 Smelt fisheries historically occurred in the mainstem Columbia River and several tributaries, primarily the Cowlitz River.
 Mainstem fisheries consisted of a commercial fishery using gillnets with some commercial fishers using small trawls.
 Recreational fishing was also open in the mainstem Columbia River; however, there was very little interest in this fishery.
 Tributary fisheries included recreational and commercial seasons with the Cowlitz River providing the most consistent fishing opportunities.
 Both fisheries used dip nets to capture smelt, with most recreational effort occurring from the bank and most commercial effort occurring by boat.
 Minimal tribal harvest may occur for ceremonial and subsistence purposes.
-In most years the Yakama Nation, in coordination with WDFW, has harvested smelt from the Cowlitz River for ceremonial and subsistence purposes.
-Beginning in 2013 the Warm Springs Tribe has harvested smelt from the Cowlitz River for ceremonial and subsistence purposes.
+In most years, the Yakama Nation, in coordination with WDFW, has harvested smelt from the Cowlitz River.
+Since around 2011, the Cowlitz Tribe has also taken smelt from the Cowlitz River for ceremonial and subsistence purposes.
+Beginning in 2013, the Warm Springs Tribe has harvested smelt from the Cowlitz River for ceremonial and subsistence purposes.